metaplex-foundation/developer-hub/src/pages/mpl-hybrid/sdk/index.md

 description: View the available SDKs for the MPL-Hybrid Metaplex program.
 ---

+Below are the available SDKs for the MPL-Hybrid 404 program that guide you through initial client setup.

 {% quick-links %}

-{% quick-link title="JavaScript SDK" icon="JavaScript" href="/mpl-hybrid/sdk/javacript" description="Get started with our JavaScript library based on the Umi framework." /%}
+{% quick-link title="JavaScript SDK" icon="JavaScript" href="/mpl-hybrid/sdk/javascript" description="Get started with our MPL-Hybrid 404 JavaScript library based on the Umi framework." /%}

 {% /quick-links %}